-3.3.2 VARIABLE RATE CONVERSION
+VARIABLE RATE CONVERSION

 For variable rate reporting, each data item is converted using the corresponding monthend midrate, defined as the median of the bid and offer rates on the last day of the month.
 Performance measures based on variable rates include the impact of monthly changes in exchange rates.
-An exception to this is the capital expenditure data items which are weighted to the start of the month in the growth measures are converted on the prior month rate.